blprnt/HTCB/README.md

 ### Small Assignment (due next week):

 ### Birding challenge:

-Focus on the females: Particularly during the spring, we can end up paying more attention to the bright feathers and loud song of male birds.
-Today, focus on the females.
-What subtle patterns can you find in their plumage?
-How does this change in your attention change your experience of birding?

-## Guest Speakers:
-Shannon Curley & José Ramírez-Garofalo (Freshkills Park, Staten Island)
+Watch one bird: Spend as much time as you can observing a single bird.
+What do you notice about its behaviour?

 ## Small Assignment (Due Next Week):

 Pick a bird data set (small or large) and produce a simple visualization of the data.
 Be prepared to share it in class next week.
 This could be built in Glitch or another software platform, or can be produced in any kind of physical media.

-Class 4 - 4/12/21 - Calls & Songs
+Class 4 - 4/18/22 - Calls & Songs
 ------------

 Birding is as much an auditory experience as it is a visual one.
 Indeed, some behaviours of birds can only be observed by listening.
 In this class we'll focus on Nocturnal Flight Calls - the sounds that birds make when migrating high in the air at night.
 We'll look at techniques for DIY 'nocmig' recordings and will look at creative uses of sound in eco-focused creative practices.